Meet the team

 Bio:

-What brings me joy: Going out with friends, watching movies with family, doing henna, reading and baking banana bread!
+What brings me joy: Cafes, doing henna, spending time with family and friends, and baking banana bread!

 UNDERGRADUATE STUDENT